LS4GAN/uvcgan/README.md

 translate.
 The original and translated images will be saved under `PATH_TO_TRAINED_MODEL/evals/final/translated`

-You can use [torch_fidelity](https://github.com/toshas/torch-fidelity) package to evaluate KID/FID metrics on the translated images.
+You can use the [torch_fidelity](https://github.com/toshas/torch-fidelity) package to evaluate KID/FID metrics on the translated images.
 Please, refer to the accompanying [benchmarking][benchmarking_repo] repository for the KID/FID evaluation details.